 A Secular Proof of God-given Rights

-The entire nation holds that our laws should not rest on any religious tenet or tradition.
+The entire nation holds that our laws should not promote any particular religion.
 That’s a good thing.
 However, the secularists have had their way with our laws and our religious symbols for many decades.
 They have won the arguments because, as nonbelievers, their ideas seemed inherently secular.
 The rest of us have been troubled by the feeling that something was wrong, something was missing.
 And there was: a way to meet the secularist on his terms so he could be beaten at his own game.

 What was needed was a secular proof of our inalienable, God-given rights claimed in our Declaration of Independence.
-This would empower the believer by eliminating the secularists’ otherwise superior position.
+This would empower the believer by eliminating the assumption that the secularists held a superior position.
 What would be really exciting for the believer, is a way to go on the offensive with those rights and reverse the trend that has plagued him for decades: maybe even find a bullet-proof argument against socialism.
 Read on.

 The Inalienable Rights Questions